lawnjelly/godot-llightmap/LIGHT_PROBES.md

 Ideally the light data would be sampled at runtime using fast c++ code, however this requires either a specially compiled version of the engine (and all templates for export platforms), or gdnative.
 For ease of distribution and compatibility I have therefore written an addon to load and sample the lightprobe data in gdscript.
 Later I will also make available a similar c++ module for those needing ultimate speed and prepared to compile templates.

 ### Using the gdscript LightProbes addon
-The light probe functionality is contained within a single file, `lightprobes.gd`.
+The light probe functionality is contained within a single file, [lightprobes.gd](runtime/lightprobes.gd).
 You don't need to install this, just include it somewhere within your project.

 Once `lightprobes.gd` is part of the project, you will be able to create a LightProbes object to handle the runtime tasks.